- DMAP updates

 2016 DMAP application deadlines

-- Level one: The application period will be continuous and all applications will be accepted for enrollment.
+- Level one: The application period will be continuous and all applications will be automatically accepted for enrollment.

-- Levels two and three, and public lands: The 2015 application deadline was March 1.
-All applications received following this day will be considered for 2016 enrollment.
+- Levels two and three, and public lands: The 2016 application deadline is March 1.
+All applications received following this day will be automatically enrolled at Level 1 until the application can be reviewed for consideration at another level.

 DMAP program information

-The department will assist landowners with the implementation of forest regeneration and deer hunting practices that will emphasize property goals while considering the ecological and social impacts of white-tailed deer.
+The department will assist landowners with implementing forest regeneration and deer hunting practices that will emphasize property goals while considering the ecological and social impacts of white-tailed deer.
 Participants in Wisconsin DMAP will benefit from the following:

 - personal interaction with DNR staff and communication on land and herd management;